ASaull/Minecraft-Block-Display-Exporter/README.md

 |![howto_annotated_10](https://github.com/ASaull/Minecraft-Block-Display-Exporter/assets/34991394/1272e6f5-f229-4bf2-8ac4-63c7ccb0f149)|
 |-|

-Once you copy the command from the textbox in Blender, you can open minecraft and place a command block and a button to activate it where you want the entity to be placed.
-Simply paste the command into the command block, and the entity will be generated.
+Once you copy the command from the textbox in Blender, you can open Minecraft and place a command block and a button where you want the entity to be placed.
+Simply paste the command into the command block, press the button, and the entity will be generated.
 Delete the command block and you're finished!

 |![howto_annotated_11](https://github.com/ASaull/Minecraft-Block-Display-Exporter/assets/34991394/6b20e712-ecf1-4336-84c3-47eed1223f7d)|![howto_annotated_12](https://github.com/ASaull/Minecraft-Block-Display-Exporter/assets/34991394/e0471304-fac1-4c8b-b1fd-0afb62340c28)|
 |-|-|